Under Trump change, Cuba business partners can now be sued

 The State Department has certified some 6,000 claims worth approximately $8 billion at current values.
 There are an additional 200,000 uncertified claims, many by Cuban-Americans, whose value could reach into the tens of billions of dollars.

 One of the uncertified claims belongs to López, whose family had owned the airport, airline Cubana de Aviación and three hotels in Havana and the southern city of Cienfuegos since 1952.
-Along with the airlines, López said, he is preparing documents to sue the Cuban government and Meliá, which runs the Cienfuegos hotel
+Along with the airlines Aeroméxico, LATAM of Chile and Copa of Panama, López said he is preparing documents to sue the Cuban government and Meliá, which runs the Cienfuegos hotel.

 He said he isn’t worried by the potential investment of time or money.